BiologicalRecordsCentre/record-cleaner-service/README.md

 Log level: [debug|info|warning|error|critical].
 Defaults to warning.
 *   `LOG_LEVEL="info"`

+### Configuration for rule tolerance.

+Rule tolerance creates special messages for rules that are failed but by an ammount that is within the tolerance value.

+The number of days tolerance given to phenology rules in days.
+Defaults to 3.
+Set to 0 to disable.
+*   `PHENOLOGY_TOLERANCE=3`

 ## Development
 Do development in a fork or branch of the repo.